Patients and Carers are the only constant in care fragmentation, so give them a tool

 One in three patients faces care disruption due to data issues.
 There are countless solutions worldwide addressing data interoperability—for clinicians, insurers, and healthcare providers.
-But even full interoperability won't solve all the issues—because up to 80% of health outcomes depend on real-world context that lives outside appointments and outside EHRs.
+Everyone is frustrated with poor health data interoperability but others don't seem to take seriously what I did: even full interoperability won't solve health data silos—because up to 80% of health outcomes depend on real-world context that lives outside appointments and outside EHRs.

 2020

-In 2020, while supporting chronically ill and neurodivergent patients as an activist—and being both a patient myself and, later, a clinician juggling health data across four countries and languages—I built a simple tool to centralise health data across providers, formats, and systems.
-With a small team of developers working on my non-profit project, we enabled multilingual search and cross-format integration.
+In 2020, while supporting chronically ill and neurodivergent patients as a patient advocate—and being both a patient and a quantified self enthusiast myself and, later, a clinician juggling health data across four countries and languages — I built a simple tool to centralise health data across providers, formats, and systems.
+I couldn't cope with the fact that I'd need to spend hours to manually review thousands of pages of health data across portals, apps, drives and scans/pictures — only to discover how much was never recorded.
+With a small team of developers working on my non-profit project, we created a simple tool for me and fellow patient advocates to upload health data and perform smart (vector) multilingual search.

-I couldn't find a single place to bring all my health data together and actually make use of it—and I assumed I just wasn't looking hard enough.
+I couldn't find a single place to bring all my health data together and actually make use of it—and I assumed I just wasn't looking hard enough or the solutions weren't popular enough yet.
 I couldn't believe no one had yet challenged the fact that you effectively become a person with no medical past when you travel or relocate.
 Or that time spent as an international student—or even travelling for care—must remain a permanent gap in your medical record.
 Or that people are still risking dangerous medication overlaps when prescribed treatments in a third country, often feeling they have to hide it or won't mention it unless their GP explicitly asks.

 2021